w3c-webmob/netinfo-usecases/README.md

 ![BBC News Website warns users of potential costs to watching videos online](images/bbc_cellular.png)

-When the site is accessed over WIFI, the warning is not presented to users.
-Note that this is distinctly different from adaptive video streaming, which needs to happen both over WIFI and cellular.
+When the site is accessed over Wi-Fi, the warning is not presented to users.
+Note that this is distinctly different from adaptive video streaming, which needs to happen both over Wi-Fi and cellular.

 According to Jim Lay, of the BCC: